188.8.131.52 Appealing to People’s Instincts and Emotions

-As noted in the previous sub-section (126.96.36.199), by no means everyone is susceptible to reasoned arguments.
+As noted in the previous sub-section (184.108.40.206), only a few people are susceptible to reasoned arguments.
 Many people, though, can be persuaded by appealing to their instincts, emotions and moral values:

-- Believable narratives can elicit an empathetic response.
-Parables help people to imagine how they might feel in the situation being described, so they understand – without having to follow a reasoned argument.
+● Believable narratives can elicit an empathetic response.
+Parables help people to imagine how they might feel in the situation being described, so they understand a message without having to follow a reasoned argument.
 This is why Jesus often spoke in parables.

-These appeals don’t require reasoned argument.
-They can arouse passion – to the extent of overcoming people’s reason in some cases.
+These appeals can arouse passion – to the extent of making people deaf to reasoned argument in some cases.